stevenleeyongwah/STM32CUBEMX-MPU6050-KEIL-/README.md

 Above is a youtube link shows how MPU6050 work with stm32 on LCD HAL library, Stm32f103c8t6, STM32cubeMX, Keil u vision are used.
 The program is to display pitch and roll angle using MPU6050 on LCD screen.
+To access the code with Keil U Vision,  click MDK-ARM, click MPU6050, look for main.c file for the code.